maddox05/osrsAI-pyautogui/README.md

 ## Disclaimer

 **USE AT YOUR OWN RISK**: This bot interacts with the OSRS client using AI image detection, which may violate the game's terms of service.
-Using this bot may result in your account being banned.
+Using this bot may (will) result in your account being banned.
 Be sure to review and comply with Jagex's terms of service before using this bot.
+**THIS IS FOR EDUCATIONAL PURPOSES ONLY**

 ## License